ashokvytla/fire/docs/StreamingWorkflowDesign.md

 **fire.workflowenginestreaming.WorkflowStreaming** represents the spark streaming workflow.

-It contain an array of dataset nodes which ingest or load data from another system.
+It contains an array of dataset nodes which ingest or load data from some system like Kafka/Flume etc.

     public ArrayList<NodeStreaming> datasetNodes = new ArrayList<>();